 Work for the Dole participants may be eligible for an additional payment of $20.80 per fortnight.

 A person on Newstart Allowance may also be eligible for Rent Assistance if they pay rent or board (see “Rent Assistance (s 1070–1070X)”).

 The rates are reduced if the recipient (or their partner) has income that brings the recipient above the income threshold.
 Eligibility for Newstart Allowance is also subject to an assets test.

 Eligibility (ss 7, 500)

-Parenting Payment (PP) is payable to a person who has at least one child.
-The parent must be an Australian resident and in Australia at the date of claim.
+The Parenting Payment (PP) can be paid to a person who has at least one child.
+The parent must be an Australian resident.

 A person may need to pass certain participation requirements if the person’s youngest child has turned six.
 There are penalties for non-compliance (see “Newstart Allowance”).